Ipotrick/Daxa/wiki/Tutorial.md

         score += static_cast<daxa::i32>(device_props.limits.max_memory_allocation_count / 100000);
         return score;
     },
-    .debug_name = "my device",
+    .name = "my device",
 });
 ```

 A notable thing here is that Daxa defines integer types to its own naming convention.
-What these types represent is very straightforward, the first letter is the datatype and the number is the bit width, so i32 is an integer with 32 bits, and f64 would be a floating point value with 64 bit width.
+What these types represent is very straightforward, the first letter is the data-type, and the number is the bit width.
+So, i32 is an integer with 32 bits, and f64 would be a floating point value with 64 bit width.
 These are identical to the primitive types in languages such as Rust.
 You can make them globally accessible without the namespace by `using namespace daxa::types;`

 ## Creating a daxa::Swapchain